 NTP (Network Time Protocol) hardware refers to dedicated devices that provide accurate, traceable time to a computer network.
-Unlike software-only NTP clients, which sync to internet servers, hardware NTP server devices usually have their own atomic or GPS-based time source.
-They are used where high accuracy, reliability, or security is critical such as finance, telecom, data centers, broadcast, and industrial systems.
+Unlike software-based NTP clients, which synchronise to internet servers, NTP server appliances usually have their own GPS-based time source.
+Organisations use them where high accuracy, reliability, or security is critical such as finance, telecommunications, data centres, power, broadcast, and industrial systems.

 Source Of Time